yanivpr/conditionalz/README.md

 conditionz
 ===================

+# Description

-Semantic Design-By-Contract pre-conditions and post-conditions The purpose is to raise an error when a certain condition or more are not met.
+Semantic Design-By-Contract pre-conditions and post-conditions.

+The purpose is to raise an error when a certain condition or more are not met.

 See